benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 Each cancer cell line is represented using five molecular profiles:

-Gene expression \
+Gene expression. \
-Somatic mutations \
+Somatic mutations. \
-DNA methylation \
+DNA methylation. \
-Copy number \
+Copy number. \
 CRISPR gene-dependency data

 Each modality is independently projected into a shared 256-dimensional representation.